Frequently asked questions about admissions

 No, anyone that fulfils the entrance requirements can apply.

-Have you remembered to read the application attachment for your programme?
-The programmes curriculum might also answer many of your questions.
+The programmes’ curriculum might also answer many of your questions, you'll find it linked to at the bottom of the programme's page.
 You should also check our International Student Handbook.